 E = ΔV / d = 20 v / 1 cm = 2000 v/m or N/C

-which is much smaller that the electric force acting on the electron and will therefore be neglected.
+which is much smaller than the electric force acting on the electron and will therefore be neglected.

 The acceleration due to the electric force is:

-b) Let vf and vi be the final (at lower plate) and initial (from rest upper plate ) velocities of the electron.
+b) Let v f and v i be the final (at the lower plate) and initial (from rest at the upper plate ) velocities of the electron.
 Hence using the formula

 With uniform acceleration a and initial velocity equal to zero, we have the velocity as a function of time given by